Unix Homework¶

 Here's the command, suitable for copy/pasting:

-Once you've submitted your tarfile, you can delete it, if you want.
+Once you've submitted your zipfile, you can delete it.
+But there's no harm in keeping it, either.